rojay16/Using-Neural-Nets-for-the-TMBD-Box-Office-Prediction-Competition/README.md

 for each hidden layer and the probability a unit is dropped in 0.35.
 Each layers also uses L2 regularization with a penalty parameter of 0.01.
 The neural net is implemented using Keras.
 While the data used has already been pre-processed, the factor variables are converted into numeric variables using one-hot encode using the pandas method get_dummies().
 Scaling the continous variables is also done using the sci-kit learn function
-StandarScaler(), which normalizes the continous variables to their Z (so all the variables have roughly the same scale) so that convergence of the optimzation algorithm converges more quickly.
+StandarScaler(), which normalizes the continous variables to their Z scores(so all the variables have roughly the same scale) so that convergence of the optimzation algorithm occurs more quickly.

 In this script a random forest method is also used to predict on the same data.
 The random forest method is implmented through sci-kit learn function RandomForestRegressor() and the optimal hyperparamters (minimum number of values in a leaf, and the number of variables used at each split) are found using the